 Let other media outlets know about the coverage.
 For example, Logical Position landed on Inc. Magazine’s list of Fastest Private Companies.
 Making sure the local media knows can garner additional exposure, like this inclusion in the Portland Business Journal post.

-Add to your website with “as featured in” or “as seen on” verbiage.
-Ritholtz Wealth Management does this well, it doesn’t work for everyone.
+Add to your website “as featured in” or “as seen on” verbiage.
+P3 Cost Analysts does this well, it doesn’t work for everyone.
 I can’t picture an “as seen on” section for brands like Lego or the Trail Blazers.

 Share with your social networks, link to the article, tweet from the post…you can do this more than once (assuming you are at least relatively active).

-Not only will this further the exposure of the article you are sharing, you can use the engagement metrics to give credibility for the next pitch.
+Not only will this further the exposure of the article you are sharing, but you can also use the engagement metrics to give credibility for the next pitch.

 Have a plan for each of your internal channels to promote media successes including: